 If you already know that your product is going to pivot a lot during product validation, I would suggest you to build a GPS tracking IoT prototype first.
 When you are done with testing the product have validated your product idea, then feel free to use any off the shelf package.

-Here’s there case study of our client, Tryg i Bil, for whom we’ve built a fleet tracking solution for fleet operators and drivers insights into vehicle and driving behaviours.
+Here’s there case study of our client, Tryg I Bil, for whom we’ve built a fleet tracking solution for fleet operators and drivers insights into the vehicle and driving behaviors.

 Even in US, you will find large geographies (rocky mountains) where you won’t get a continuous GPS reception.
 Some of the fleet tracking requirements that I’ve come across often need continuous tracking for all parts of the vehicle’s journey.
 With intermittent GPS reception how would your GPS vehicle tracking solution would: